 More information on the work of Healthcare Assistants (HCAs) can be found here.

 The Care Certificate is an agreed set of standards that sets out the knowledge, skills and behaviours expected of specific job roles in the health and social care sectors including HCAs and NAs.
 It’s made up of the 15 minimum standards that should be covered if you are ‘new to care’ and should form part of a robust induction programme.

 The Care Certificate was developed jointly by Skills for Care, Health Education England and Skills for Health.

 1.Understand your role

 2.Your personal development

 9.Awareness of mental health, dementia and learning disabilities

 13.Health and safety

 15.Infection prevention and control

-More information about the Care Certificate can be found here
+More information about the Care Certificate and the CCG funded programme can be found here

 If you want to become an HCA or if you are already working as an HCA and would like to advance your career further then an apprenticeship could be the right choice for you.